Skip Ribbon Commands

 Business with Precedence under Standing Order 118 (if any)

-Resumption of General Business Notices of Motions for Bills (if required), with Speaker to then leave the Chair.
+Resumption of General Business Orders of the day for Bills, with Speaker to then leave the Chair.

 At 2.30 pm